 2. In areas with a heavy student population, maisonettes are also common.
 Why?
 Because they allow student landlords to convert one house into two separate dwellings and as a result take on more tenants.
 Do this right and they could up their rental yield dramatically.

 If you’re looking to buy a maisonette, this should be the number one question you ask your agent.
 The answer should be one of two things.
 One being yes, it has a lease, in which case it's leasehold.
 The other being that it comes with a freehold, in which case we urge you to be more curious.

 You need to ascertain the specifics of the freehold.
 See, this could either be the freehold of all the propeties in the building or the maisonette's individual freehold.
-A factor that as you'll discover later on, can affect your ability to get a mortgage.
+A factor that as you'll discover later on, can affect your ability to get a house repayments.

 With a leasehold maisonette, you will be responsible for paying ground rent to the freeholder, which is usually somewhere in the region of £10 -£100 per year.
 There should be no service charge as maisonettes have no communal areas, with the only exception being for the upkeep of shared outdoor space, for instance the garden or driveway.
 Whereas, if through buying a maisonette you acquire the freehold of the entire building, you’ll have other residents paying you the ground rent.
 For the majority of maisonettes in the UK this would be the occupants of the flat below.
 If it's just the maisonette's individual freehold then this won't be the case.

 It’s also worth understanding the responsibilities that come with a maisonette, as they differ from the conventional flat or house.
 For those living in a masionette, the costs would usually be divided as follows: